JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Game Mechanics.md

 		1. The real scenario is uncovered, and the real identity of the body is declared.

 ### Player Navigation
-	1. The journal reminds the player of the next objective
+	1. The journal reminds the player of the next objective.

+## 5. Respawn Mechanics
+	Automated respawn to last chafter player dies.

 # Additional